 Hepatitis A is a liver disease caused by the hepatitis A virus.
 It's different from other types of hepatitis, such as hepatitis B and C.

 Hepatitis A is most commonly spread when someone eats food or drinks water that contains the hepatitis A virus.
-This is more likely when travelling outside Canada in areas of the world where hepatitis A is more common.
+This is more likely when traveling outside Canada in areas of the world where hepatitis A is more common.
 Contaminated sources may include:

 - raw or undercooked shellfish